 Ku Cha House of Tea

 This Chinese teahouse on Pearl Street might look like just a retail shop from the outside, but inside is also a peaceful spot to sit and sip.
 The owners source their loose-leaf tea from family-owned farms during trips to southwest China, taking part in the harvesting and learning about the processing techniques along the way.
 In addition to numerous varieties of Chinese tea, Ku Cha House of Tea also offers teas from around the world, such as chai from India and Yerba Mate from South America.
 Customers can also create their own tea blends at Ku Cha’s tea bar.
-Want to become a true tea connoisseur?
-Check out the shop’s website for a calendar of tea tastings and classes.
+Don't forget to try their new tea-based kombuchas from the refrigerated case inside.

 Pekoe Sip House

 Founder and owner Paul Cattin opened his first Pekoe Sip House in Boulder in 2003, explaining that he “wanted to create the kind of lifestyle that existed in the coffee shop industry using tea and making tea fun.”
 Now with three locations in boulder, tea remains the main attraction, from house-brewed chai to matcha lattes to boba (or bubble) teas made with tapioca pearls; but you can also find sipping chocolates, baked goods (including gluten-free treats), sandwiches, and, yes, a good old cup of joe.
 Cattin travels the globe to source the best tea and coffee from places like India and Brazil.